-Port 0 also receives the code bytes during QuickFlash programming and outputs the code bytes during program verification.
+Port 0 also outputs the code bytes during program verification.
 External pullups are required during program verification.

 Port 1 is an 8-bit bidirectional I/O port with internal pullups.
 The Port 1 output buffers can sink/source four TTL inputs.
 When 1s are written to Port 1 pins, they are pulled high by the internal pullups and can be used as inputs.
-As inputs, Port 1 pins that are externally being pulled low will source current ($I{\rm IL}$) because of the internal pullups.
+As inputs, Port 1 pins that are externally being pulled low will source current ( $I{\rm IL}$ ) because of the internal pullups.